ethersphere/swarm-guide/contents/usage/feed.rst

 ========================

 .. note::
-  Feeds, previously known as *Mutable Resource Updates*, is a experimental feature, available since Swarm POC3.
+  Feeds, previously known as *Mutable Resource Updates*, is an experimental feature, available since Swarm POC3.
 It is under active development, so expect things to change.

-We have previously learned in this guide that when we make changes in data in Swarm, the hash returned when we upload that data will change in totally unpredictable ways.
-With *Feeds*, Swarm provides a built-in way of keeping a persistent identifier to changing data.
+Since Swarm hashes are content addressed, changes to data will constantly result in changing hashes.
+Swarm Feeds provide a way to easily overcome this problem and provide a single, persistent, identifier to follow sequential data.

 The usual way of keeping the same pointer to changing data is using the Ethereum Name Service (ENS).
-However, ENS is an on-chain feature, which limits functionality in some areas:
+However, since ENS is an on-chain feature, it might not be suitable for each use case since:

-1. Every update to an ENS resolver will cost gas to execute.
+1. Every update to an ENS resolver will cost gas to execute
-2. It is not be possible to change the data faster than the rate that new blocks are mined.
+2. It is not be possible to change the data faster than the rate that new blocks are mined
-3. Correct ENS resolution requires that your node is always synced to the blockchain.
+3. ENS resolution requires your node to be synced to the blockchain

-Swarm Feeds provides a way to have a non-variable identifier for changing data without having to use ENS.
+Swarm Feeds provide a way to have a persistent identifier for changing data without having to use ENS.
 It is named Feeds for its similarity with a news feed.

 If you are using *Feeds* in conjunction with an ENS resolver contract, only one initial transaction to register the "Feed manifest address" will be necessary.
 This key will resolve to the latest version of the Feed (updating the Feed will not change the key).